Koenkk/zigbee2mqtt.io/docs/devices/QBKG31LM.md

 ---
-title: "Xiaomi QBKG31LM control via MQTT"
+title: "Aqara QBKG31LM control via MQTT"
-description: "Integrate your Xiaomi QBKG31LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara QBKG31LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-09-01T18:11:17Z
 pageClass: device-page
 ---